SAP-samples/teched2023-IN265/exercises/ex0/README.md

 Ensure you know the right number and use it.
 You can find the participant number on your table.

-## Password
+## User and Password

+In order to log into Advanced Event Mesh, you can use the below email address with XXX replaced with your group number.

+handson_XXX@education.cloud.sap (e.g. handson_012@education.cloud.sap)

-The password will be provided by the workshop moderators.
+The password will be provided to you by the moderators.

 ## Summary